- Start shopping early

 - Sell things to put cash in your pocket

 If cookies just aren’t your thing and spoiling your loved ones is, considering selling things that you don’t need or use anymore.
 You can sell furniture to consignment stores, handbags/shoes/electronics and jewelry to pawn shops and even sell clothes and accessories on platforms like Poshmark or to small stores like Plato’s closet.

 - Plan ahead to spend time with people you love

 Not everyone has the ability to be with their family during the holidays and that can be really hard.
 It’s important to spend time with people you love so don’t be afraid to ask friends if you can tag along to their holiday events or even host some of your own!
 Host a halloween scary movie night or costume party, a fall themed dinner or friendsgiving, even throw a small Christmas get together and rock some santa hats with a good old game of white elephant or secret santa!

 - Step up your health game to fight seasonal sadness

 With the holidays comes colder months and for some that can involve the winter blues.
 A great way to combat that is to keep your vitamin d levels up with supplements and even more importantly doing bright light treatments to help regulate melatonin and other hormones affected by circadian rhythms.
 Treat your mood, get outside whenever you can and feed your mind with positive uplifting things daily!

 Also remember to take care of your body!
 We all know during the holiday season it can be easy to go overboard on sweet treats and other holiday indulgences.
-Pay attention to your consumption of sugar as well as keep working out, even 10 mins a day can make a huge difference in your mood and keep you feeling more yourself without adding any extra unwanted lbs.
+Pay attention to your consumption of sugar.
+Work out a minimum of 3 days a week, even 10 mins a day can make a huge difference in your mood and keep you feeling more yourself without adding any extra unwanted lbs.